 Much of the research on intermittent fasting has been carried out on rodents, but results from human studies are now emerging.

-One study examines Ramadan fasting (6), in which subjects suffering from metabolic syndrome ate two meals per day with around 12 hours of fasting in between.
+One study examined Ramadan fasting (6), in which subjects suffering from metabolic syndrome ate two meals per day with around 12 hours of fasting in between.

 Researchers found this eating pattern led to reduced blood sugar levels and increased insulin sensitivity.

-As an added bonus, fasting stimulates the body’s cleanout process, known as autophagy (7)
+As an added bonus, fasting stimulates the body’s cleaning process, known as autophagy (7).

 This is when worn out parts of cells are recycled, and waste products and toxins are removed.

-If we are constantly eating, our body doesn’t have a chance to carry out this essential cleaning process.
+If we are constantly eating our bodies don't have a chance to carry out this essential process.

-It appears our eating habits can not only lead to insulin resistance but to leptin resistance too.
+It appears our eating habits can lead to leptin resistance as well as insulin resistance.

 Leptin, sometimes called the satiety hormone, reduces hunger.